ipilcher/sht/docs/overview.md

 * Multiple read-only iterators can be exist on a table simultaneously, as long as no read-only iterator exists.

-* Only a single read-only iterator can exist on a table, and no read-only iterators can exist at the same time.
+* Only a single read/write iterator can exist on a table, and no read-only iterators can exist at the same time.

 * A read-only iterator cannot be used to delete entries from a table, but it can